-By changing someone else's life for a small moment we can make a difference to oursleves too.
+Kindness is thriving.
+By changing someone else's life for a small moment we can make a difference to ourselves too.
 If we are stuck with dull to do lists of unrewarding, never ending tasks that we trudge through why would we add something else to our to do list?
 What if this kick started our motivation?

 Go ahead, let's take action.
-Look out for an opportunity to deliver a 'random act of kindness' Or better still plan one in to help you get in the habit.
+Look out for an opportunity to deliver a 'random act of kindness' Or better still, plan one in to help us get in the habit.

-Video 4 - What is the price of procrastination?
+Video four: What is the price of procrastination?

 Do we really work better under pressure?
 Are we really the only person that can do these things on our to do list?
 And are we really "too busy" to take a break?

 Let's take a moment to challenge these beliefs.
 How is holding on to these beliefs getting in the way of us working on that routine, common, regular task?
-What about that bigger dream or goal you have....what beliefs do we have that might be getting in the way of making important progress?
+What about that bigger dream or goal we have.
+What beliefs do we have that might be getting in the way of making important progress?

 We're all afraid of different things, snakes, spiders, heights and public speaking are common ones.
 Fear is natural and generally has the positive intention of keeping us safe.
 But what about when our fears stop us from getting important things done?
 Fear of confrontation, bad news and uncomfortable feelings might be getting in our way.

 Next steps - first let's take a look at what we are afraid of.
 Then let's take a closer look, is this a real and justified fear about something that could happen or are we anticipating a worst case scenario that is unlikely?
 Perhaps we need support from someone to help us face a very real fear or maybe we need to name that fear so that it can shrink and be less overwhelming.